A PR rep's on-site experience with the Flight 965 disaster in Colombia 30 years ago.

 Dusty Weis:

-Jennifer Hudson didn't know it at the time, but that mission of service was being tested back in American Airlines' corporate headquarters while she was afield in Colombia.
+Jennifer didn’t know it at the time, but that missions of service was being tested in American Airlines’ corporate headquarters while she was afield in Colombia.

 Jennifer Hudson: